CephalofairGames/merc-packs-faq/index.md

 ## <a name="page_0" class="page-number">0.0</a> Introduction

 This is the official FAQ for Gloomhaven Second Edition.
 It will be continuously updated as more questions are added and existing answers are clarified.
-I may end up changing some headings, adding subheadings, moving questions to more appropriate areas, etc. Please use your in-browser Find function to locate answers to specific questions.
+I may end up changing some headings, adding subheadings, moving questions to more appropriate areas, etc. Please use your in-browser Find function, or the Table of Contents (above) to locate answers to specific questions.

 ![divider](/assets/images/divider2.png)